MattCzyr/EvacSim/STYLE.md

 - No requirement for module docstrings
 - No minimum number of public methods in a class
 - No maximum number of method arguments
+- Use single quotes instead of double quotes for strings
 - Use f-strings to format strings whenever possible

 Be sure to use PyLint to check adherence to this style guide: